NXT TakeOver: Stand & Deliver: Aftermath

 Dakota Kai and Raquel González talked about the latter's NXT Women's Championship win.
 They mentioned how great of a team they are and how great Io Shirai's reign was.
 They were then interrupted by Franky Monet (formerly Taya Valkyrie), making her NXT debut.
 Monet taunted González and Kai before being interrupted by Raw Women's Champion Rhea Ripley and SmackDown Women's Champion Bianca Belair, and the three champions hoisted their respective titles in the air.

 Isaiah "Swerve" Scott and Leon Ruff had a match on the following episode of NXT where Scott was victorious.
 One further match was then scheduled for the May 4 episode as a Falls Count Anywhere match, which Scott won.

 Also, Bronson Reed, Dexter Lumis, Ember Moon, and Shotzi Blackheart defeated The Way (NXT North American Champion Johnny Gargano, Austin Theory, and NXT Women's Tag Team Champions Candice LeRae and Indi Hartwell) in an eight-person mixed tag team match after a backstage confrontation earlier in the night.
 Reed then defeated Theory on the April 27 episode of NXT to earn a future NXT North American Championship match against Gargano.
 The match was scheduled for the May 18 episode as a Steel Cage match, which Reed won.
 Meanwhile, a street fight pitting Moon and Blackheart against LeRae and Hartwell for the NXT Women's Tag Team Championship was scheduled for the May 4 episode, which LeRae and Hartwell won.

-In September 2021, the NXT brand went through a restructuring, being rebranded as "NXT 2.0", reverting to a developmental territory for WWE.
+In September 2021, NXT went through a restructuring, being rebranded as "NXT 2.0", reverting to a developmental brand for WWE.
 The NXT TakeOver series was subsequently discontinued.
-Although the TakeOver series was discontinued, Stand & Deliver continued on as its own event, with a second event scheduled to be held during WrestleMania 38 weekend, thus establishing Stand & Deliver as NXT's annual event held during WrestleMania week.
-This was also the only Stand & Deliver event to air on PPV, as beginning with the following year's event, NXT's major events became only available via WWE's livestreaming platforms.
+Although the TakeOver series was discontinued, Stand & Deliver continued on as its own event, becoming NXT's biggest annual event, as well as an annual WrestleMania week event until 2026 when it was held two weeks before WrestleMania 42.
+This was also the only Stand & Deliver to air as a television special and on PPV, as beginning with the following year's event, NXT's major events became only available via WWE's livestreaming platforms.